 Had to take pix.
 Last day of being lippy legged!
 June 24, 2018.
 Surgery 6/25/18

-Again, I had I had Ortho Static Hypo Tension (I could not get my BP up to normal numbers.)
+When I had the second surgery (June 24), again, I had Ortho Static Hypo Tension (I could not get my BP up to normal numbers.)
 They kept me overnight, this time (unlike most of my life) I vomited several times with the Hypotension - nausea.
-The next day (as before), I was released me to my cousin, I stayed with her for seven days, before released to return home early to have my post op appointment with my pcp..
+The next day (as before), I was released to my cousin.
+I stayed with her for seven days, before being released to return home to have my post op appointment with my PCP.

 Here are my surgery legs, bruised, while still in Seattle.
 Thighs!
-Ah, they ares so much slower to heal that calves.
+Ah, they are so much slower to heal than calves.